loopstudio/loop-studio-guides/javascript/README.md

     }
     ```

-  - Start all comments with a space to make it easier to read.
+  - Start all comments with a space to make it easier to read. eslint: [`spaced-comment`](https://eslint.org/docs/rules/spaced-comment)

     ```javascript
     // bad